crilab/From-Docker-to-Kubernetes/plan.md

 Create the chapter specified by the user.

-Use fluent and pedagogical language throughout.

 Use only the following images in examples:
 - `ubuntu`
 - `nginx`
 - `wordpress`
 - `mysql`

-Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and adjust network-related explanations accordingly.
-Clearly point out how behavior differs on real cloud platforms.
+Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and tailor all network-related explanations accordingly.
+Clearly highlight how the behavior differs from deployments on real cloud platforms.

-Add new subsections as needed to improve structure or clarity.
+Add new subsections where needed to improve structure or clarity.

+Maintain fluent, pedagogical language while avoiding excessive use of bullet points.

+Prefer oversimplifications to overly detailed explanations.

  -->